lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 _Not going deeply into the topic, since each CVS has its own guidelines._

-Every commit is atomic and presents a meaningful and working state of the project.
+Every commit is atomic and presents a meaningful and working state of the project, including documentation and tests.
 Checking out at any commit results in a working software.
 Considering these two rules, an engineer shall think thoroughly about implementation phases, or refactoring steps.

 Commit names are formulated in the imperative case ("Do the thing").
 Comprehensive details are optional and separated by a blank line if present.

-Any temporary code, debug console output, debug commits shall never be committed.
+Any temporary code, debug console output, and such shall never be committed.

 [Return to Table of Contents](#table-of-contents)